opdsealey/NetNTLMv2PasswordChecker/README.md

 2. Unicode uppercase username is concatenated  with the domain or severname (this would normally be provided in the server response message - Type 2).
 3. The NTLMv2 Hash is calulated from the HMAC_MD5 of these values, using the NTLM hash (see 1.) as the key giving a 16-byte (128-bit) hash (_see [HMAC](https://en.wikipedia.org/wiki/HMAC#Design_principles) for more details on the difference between MD5_).
 4. The NTLMv2 hash is concatenated  with some _"random"_ data called the _blob_ (In this usecase we are not concerned with the structure of the _blob_ howerver, it is important in the protocol as it prevents attackers creating rainbow tables for precomputed passwords).
-5. The HMAC_MD5 is calulated of the NTLMv2 Hash and _blob_ resulting in the final NTLMv2 Response (this is what we see in a netNTLMv2 Response Message).
+5. The HMAC_MD5 is calulated from the NTLMv2 Hash and _blob_ resulting in the final NTLMv2 Response (this is what we see in a netNTLMv2 Response Message).

 ### netNTLMv2 ###